Madi-Toumani-benmohamed/Cloud-Azure-Deploy/README.md

 # terraform
-terraform project with Azur cloud this is a test project
+terraform project with Azur cloud this is a project for build a virtual machine